OData/WebApi/README.md

 This project is supported by the [.NET Foundation](https://dotnetfoundation.org).

-OData Connected Service is a Copyright &copy; .NET Foundation and other contributors.
+WebApi is a Copyright of &copy; .NET Foundation and other contributors.
 It is licensed under [MIT License](https://github.com/OData/WebApi/blob/master/License.txt)